typoes/harry-potter-gen-z/book_2/chapter_1.md

 "Nonsense, Petunia, back in my day I never went hungry when *I* was at Smeltings," said Uncle Vernon heartily.
 "Dudley gets enough, don't you, son???"

-Dudley, who was so large his bottom drooped over either side of the kitchen chair, grinned and turned to Harry.
+Dudley, who was so large his ass drooped over either side of the kitchen chair, grinned and turned to Harry.

 "Pass the frying pan."